 It's easy to get bogged down in the legal jargon surrounding child custody.
-BC laws distinguish between custody, now called "guardianship," and access, now called “parenting time.”
+A competent child custody lawyer can help you navigate the process.
+Child custody laws distinguish between child custody, now called "guardianship," and access, now called “parenting time.”

 Guardianship refers to parents or adults who have the authority to make decisions about the child's upbringing.
 This includes things like schooling, religion, values and parenting in general.
 Joint guardianship typically works well for parents who can communicate well, cooperate and support each other's parenting styles.